Ravena residents concerned over mysterious dust on vehicles, homes

 “It’s like a gritty dust.”

-News10’s Anya Tucker asked Fran what she thought was causing the dust.

 “I don’t know,” she said.
-She added, “But, based on the right side of my vehicle being worse than my left, it’s coming from that direction.
+“But based on the right side of my vehicle being worse than my left, it’s coming from that direction.
 (Fran pointed to a wooded area) Which is Lafarge plant.”

-Mike says a Lafarge has offered to clean impacted vehicles and he says a Lafarge representative offered to have his vehicles detailed free of charge after the last dusting over Halloween.
+Mike says Lafarge has offered to clean impacted vehicles, and he says a Lafarge representative offered to have his vehicles detailed free of charge after the last dusting over Halloween.

 “But that’s not a solution,” said Mike.
 “You know, you’re breathing this stuff in daily.”

-Anya asked Ravena Mayor Bill Misuraca if he was concerned about what the effect the dust might have on his residents.
-“Absolutely,” he said.
+Anya asked Ravena Mayor Bill Misuraca if he was concerned about what effect the dust might have on his residents.

 “We did have an initial response.
 And at that time they said they were going to test and make sure that it was their material.”

-But Misuraca says that was ten days ago, and since then he says Lafarge has not offered any answers.
+But Misuraca says that was 10 days ago, and since then, he says Lafarge has not offered any answers.

 “We are aware of the complaints regarding fugitive dust on private property in the Ravena area, and we have been in ongoing discussions with the state Department of Environmental Conservation (DEC) about this matter.